-If morning sickness is getting the better of you, protein-rich foods can bring some relief by—you guessed it—stabilising your blood sugar, says Kipping.
+If morning sickness is getting the best of you, protein-rich foods can bring some relief by — you guessed it — stabilizing your blood sugar, says Kipping.
 The catch?
-Protein is usually the last thing you want when you're queasy (of course).
-Getting enough of it when you're feeling good (and getting it first thing in the morning) can help stave off nausea, says Kipping.
+Protein is usually the last thing you want when you’re queasy (of course).
+Getting enough of it when you’re feeling good (and getting it first thing in the morning) can help stave off nausea, says Kipping.
 Try eggs, which are packed with not only protein but also choline, folate, B vitamins and healthy fat, all of which are essential to pregnancy.

 One heave away from throwing up?
 Put cheese or peanut butter on a cracker, says Jarosh.
 Nausea can make carbs sound like the most appealing food, so enhance them with that hit of helpful protein.
 If you struggle with heartburn, skipping liquids during meals; getting up to move after you eat; and having smaller, more frequent meals can help extinguish the fire.
 For constipation, beans and lentils are your new best friend (no explanation needed).

 4. Think beyond the fridge.

 You can’t nourish your body without nourishing your relationship with your body.
 The No. 1 place to start, says Jarosh, is social media.
 Most of us are consuming more messages than food, so make sure you’re smashing the unfollow button on any account that feeds into that toxic diet culture, sends unrealistic or unpleasant messages about pregnant or postpartum bodies, or makes you feel judged for your eating choices.
 Then take a look at who you’re surrounding yourself with IRL.
 If their approach to wellness is (even unintentionally) making you feel crappy, it’s OK to take a step back.